 Some GERD suffers find that at the onset of heartburn, a few swallows of water may sometimes work to stop GERD symptoms.
 This may be a result of the water neutralizing and rinsing away the acids that have found their way into the esophagus.
 Of course, if a meal portion was too large, this water may also add to the contents of the stomach, aggravating an existing problem of an overfilled stomach.
 Water can be beneficial assuming proper portion control at mealtime along with avoidance of known trigger foods.

 Since neutralization was mentioned, it is important to cover a few concepts of acidity and alkalinity.
 Most GERD sufferers understand acidity, especially in the stomach, which is naturally acidic.
 Acidity and alkalinity are measured by a pH factor that ranges from 1 to 14.
 A pH of 7 is neutral, a pH measured between 1 and 7 is acidic, and a pH measured from 7 to 14 is alkaline.
 To make this a bit more complex, the change in a numeric value of 1 is a 10-fold increase in alkalinity or acidity.

 The role of pH in digestion

-It is recommended that water be sipped as needed during a meal.
+It is recommended that water is sipped as needed during a meal.
 The stomach requires high acid levels to properly digest food.
-Water can reduced the acidity and lengthen the digestion time as the stomach seeks to return the pH to the proper level.
-Also, this added water increases the total portion of the meal, and smaller meal portions are advisable for anyone suffering with acid reflux.
+Water can reduce the acidity and lengthen the digestion time as the stomach seeks to return the pH to the proper level.
+Also, this added water increases the total portion of the meal, and smaller meal portions are advisable for anyone suffering from acid reflux.
 It is best to drink water before a meal and between meals.